jinxuanmu/jinxuanblog.github.io/_posts/2024-04-17-Must-Watch-Videos-from-AI-Industry-Leaders-and-Personal-Reflections-on-Presentation-Skills.md

 I'm definitely thrilled about AI personally, but alongside that excitement, I also find myself exercising more caution and conservatism at this stage, which doesn't match the prevailing sentiment.
 I'm not resistant or fearful of AI.
 I just lean towards seeking a more efficient way to get first-hand knowledge about AI.
 You can register accounts on various AI platforms to get hands-on experience, attend Stanford's open courses, or learn AI systematically on GitHub.
 Also, listening to speeches and interviews from industry leaders in AI can provide valuable insights. **I believe that gaining a solid understanding of AI is essential before deciding how best to utilize it to deliver value to users or enhance my efficiency.**

-Now, I want to share three videos from the AI industry leaders： NVIDIA CEO Jesane Huang, AMD CEO Lisa Su, and YC China founder Qi Lu.
+Now, I want to share three videos from the AI industry leaders： NVIDIA CEO Jensen Huang, AMD CEO Lisa Su, and YC China founder Qi Lu.

 * [The interview video of Jensen Huang at Stanford](https://www.youtube.com/watch?v=lXLBTBBil2U&list=PL31thWorYZukp2N0XBIozL1mnA76D-oAo&index=1)